Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Introduction

-There exist \emph{centralized} algorithms for computing or approximating effective resistances accurately which require global communication beyond local information exchange among the neighboring agents \cite{SpielmanSrivastava,bapat2003simple}.
-They are based on computing or approximating the entries of the pseudoinverse $\cL^{\dag}$ of the graph Laplacian matrix $\cL$, based on the identity~\cite{SpielmanSrivastava} { } However, such centralized algorithms are \emph{impractical} or \emph{infeasible} for several key applications in multi-agent systems, e.g., randomized gossiping algorithms, for averaging the node values across the whole network, use only local communications between random neighbors (see \cite{nedic2009distributed,boyd2006randomized,olfati2007consensus}); this motivates the use of \emph{distributed algorithms} for computing effective resistances {which only rely on the information exchange among immediate neighbors.} {In these applications, communication among the agents is typically the bottleneck compared to the complexity of local computations of the agents; thus, it is crucial to develop distributed algorithms that are efficient in terms of total number of communications required.}
+There exist \emph{centralized} algorithms for computing or approximating effective resistances accurately which require global communication beyond local information exchange among the neighboring agents \cite{Mishra_2020,Jafarizadeh_2008,Jafarizadeh2006CalculatingTR, SpielmanSrivastava,bapat2003simple}. \mg{The references \cite{Mishra_2020,Jafarizadeh_2008,Jafarizadeh2006CalculatingTR} develop key techniques for computing the effective resistances explicitly on specific network types.
+In particular, \cite{Jafarizadeh_2008} addresses a class of graphs which are underlying networks of some symmetric association schemes whereas \cite{Mishra_2020} considers two dimensional resistor networks.
+The reference \cite{Jafarizadeh2006CalculatingTR} provides an algorithm for the calculation of the resistance between two arbitrary nodes in a distance-regular network and also provides analytical formulas.
+The works \cite{SpielmanSrivastava,bapat2003simple}} are based on computing or approximating the entries of the pseudoinverse $\cL^{\dag}$ of the graph Laplacian matrix $\cL$, based on the identity~\cite{SpielmanSrivastava} { } However, such centralized algorithms are \emph{impractical} or \emph{infeasible} for several key applications in multi-agent systems, e.g., randomized gossiping algorithms, for averaging the node values across the whole network, use only local communications between random neighbors (see \cite{nedic2009distributed,boyd2006randomized,olfati2007consensus}); this motivates the use of \emph{distributed algorithms} for computing effective resistances {which only rely on the information exchange among immediate neighbors.} {In these applications, communication among the agents is typically the bottleneck compared to the complexity of local computations of the agents; thus, it is crucial to develop distributed algorithms that are efficient in terms of the total number of communications required.} To the best of the authors' knowledge, the first attempt for computing effective resistances in a decentralized way and also the first ER-based {randomized} gossiping algorithms appeared in \cite{aybat2017decentralized}. \bc{The latter algorithms are asynchronous gossiping algorithms where each agents' wake-up and communication probabilities are chosen proportional to ER weights (see Section \ref{sec:prelim} for details)}.
+Aybat and G\"urb\"uzbalaban have shown in \cite{aybat2017decentralized} that effective resistance~(ER) weights can be computed at each agent locally with an efficient distributed algorithm, Distributed Randomized Kaczmarz (D-RK).
+Our paper is motivated by the numerical evidence presented in~\cite{aybat2017decentralized} that using ER weights has the potential to improve the performance of randomized gossiping algorithms on specific graphs.
+Since in~\cite{aybat2017decentralized} no rigorous performance guarantees for the use of ER weights were provided, here we focus on establishing the missing theoretical results that match the outstanding empirical behavior.